Commuter Frequently Asked Questions

 - If you still have questions about getting involved, take a moment to talk to the Office of Student Life, located on the second floor of Latimer.
 They can be reached by calling 423.775.7209.

 - Another way to find out what's happening on campus is by picking up a copy of The , the student newspaper of Bryan College, which provides a forum for news, sports, opinion, and discussion.
 Triangle is online with an interactive news website in order to provide late-breaking news in a relevant and timely manner.
-As a companion to the website, a paper edition of the Triangle is published monthly.

 How can I find out what is happening on campus?